Ria Irawan

-Chandra Ariati Dewi Irawan or better known as Ria Irawan (24 July 1969 – 6 January 2020) was an Indonesian actress and singer of Minangkabau descent.
+Chandra Ariati Dewi "Ria" Irawan (24 July 1969 – 6 January 2020) was an Indonesian actress and singer of Minangkabau descent.

 Biography

 Irawan began acting at age four, with her debut film being Sopir Taxi.
 Her breakout role was in the film Kembang Kertas in 1984.
 She was the daughter of actors Bambang Irawan and Ade Irawan.
 Her sister, Dewi Irawan, is also an actress.

 Irawan died on 6 January 2020, after battling cancer since 2004.